 -

 We offer vegan and GF catering options for other organizations or any affair that wants to support our mission while eating delicious meals.
 Catering is available by request and each job is quoted to cover costs along with a built in donation percentage to help us grow!
-Email us for details on how to schedule an event.

 Meet the Team